gov4git/gov4git/README.md

 ![Release](https://github.com/gov4git/gov4git/actions/workflows/release.yaml/badge.svg)

+## Introduction

+*gov4git* is a decentralized protocol for governing open-source communities based on git.

+It is a wholistic framework for lifelong governance of open-source projects, which is secure, flexible, transparent, and pluralistic.

+*gov4git* is designed to be practical and accessible.
+It requires git hosting as the only persistent infrastructure.
+It is easy (and continuously getting easier) to deploy by non-technical users, using an accompanying command-line client or a desktop app.

 ## Install the desktop app

 All users (community organizers and community members) can use Gov4Git via our desktop application.
 Find the installation link for your OS below.